raymondchen625/raymondchen625.github.io/_posts/2019-11-18-gcp-stories.md

 Some things related to Load Balancer need to remember:
   1. HTTP has better performance than TCP in general.
 (Keep-alive helps)
-  2. The timeout setting sometimes needs to be tuned so it can work with long requrests.
+  2. The timeout setting sometimes needs to be tuned so it can work with long requests.

 About Terraform:
   1. Separate files into different logical units.